fcm742-01/gitTutorial/README.md

 You should save or commit your changes with a message.
 Type the following:

-~git commit -m "added my homework."~

-or type:

-~git commit -m "added my homework and team."~
+    git commit -m "added my homework."

-To update your copy on github you have to push your changes.
-This only did the merge on the local side.
+To update your copy on github you have to push your changes which are in your firstName branch.
+Before I show you how to do that, let's make sure no one else has pushed changes that will cause a conflict with our changes.

 # See everyone's changes<a id="sec-15"></a>